Inevitable manifestation of wiggles in the expansion of the late Universe: Conclusion

-The admissible wavelets describing $\psi(z)$ can be converted to modifications in various cosmological kinematic functions such as the Hubble and comoving Hubble parameters, $H(z)$ and $H(z)/(1+z)$ as shown in \cref{fig:kinematics}, as well as, the deceleration and jerk parameters, $q(z)$ and $j(z)$.
-The wiggly nature of wavelets describing $\psi(z)$ leads to wiggles in these functions, but none of them are necessarily wavelets, moreover, even the ones that arise from the simplest wavelets have non-trivial behaviour that is highly unlikely to be constructed/introduced by hand in the first place.
-Accordingly, while requiring $\psi(z)$ to be an admissible wavelet ensures consistency with the CMB at the background level, the wiggly nature of the kinematic functions can be immensely effective in fitting the multitude of BAO data which have no clear common trend compared to $\Lambda$CDM.
-Also, as the wavelets we used as examples show, the number of wiggles in $\psi(z)$, hence also in cosmological kinematics, can be varied and then quite featured kinematics well fitting the observational data can be achieved without further increasing the number of free parameters; e.g., one may introduce any number of wiggles by taking a sufficient number of derivatives of the Gaussian distribution and have only three extra free parameters.
-These non-trivial modifications we have found in the cosmological kinematics can then be attributed to different physical origins.
-As the first examples that come to mind, we have attributed them either to a dynamical DE, viz., $\rho_{\rm DE}(z)$, or to a dynamical gravitational coupling strength, viz., $G_{\rm eff}(z)$, and briefly discussed how these different approaches are, in principle, observationally distinguishable, even though they give rise to the same background kinematics, see \cref{fig:dens,fig:ex}.
-We demonstrated also that the dynamics of the DE, or the gravitational ``constant'', led by the simplest wavelets, are even more non-tirivial compared to the kinematics; for instance, the DE density can change sign in the past, accompanied by singularities in its EoS parameter.
+The admissible wavelets describing $\psi(z)$ can be converted to modifications in various cosmological kinematic functions such as the Hubble and comoving Hubble parameters, $H(z)$ and $H(z)/(1+z)$ as shown in \cref{fig:kinematics}, as well as the deceleration and jerk parameters, $q(z)$ and $j(z)$.
+The wiggly nature of wavelets describing $\psi(z)$ leads to wiggles in these functions, but none of them are necessarily wavelets, moreover, even the ones that arise from the simplest wavelets have nontrivial behaviour that is highly unlikely to be constructed/introduced by hand in the first place.
+Accordingly, requiring $\psi(z)$ to be an admissible wavelet not only ensures consistency with the CMB at the background level, but also the corresponding wiggles coming on top of the kinematic functions of $\Lambda$CDM can provide us with an improved description of the multitude of BAO data compared to $\Lambda$CDM; as can be seen in \cref{fig:hradius,fig:kinematics}.
+Also, as the wavelets we used as examples show, the number of wiggles in $\psi(z)$, hence also in cosmological kinematics, can be varied and then featured kinematics well fitting the observational data can be achieved without further increasing the number of free parameters; e.g., one may introduce any number of wiggles by taking a sufficient number of derivatives of the Gaussian distribution and still have only three extra free parameters.
+These nontrivial modifications we have found in the cosmological kinematics can then be attributed to different physical origins.
+As the first examples that come to mind, we have attributed them either to a dynamical DE, viz., $\rho_{\rm DE}(z)$, in \cref{sec:de_descend} or to a dynamical gravitational coupling strength, viz., $G_{\rm eff}(z)$, in \cref{sec:g_descend} and briefly discussed how these different approaches are, in principle, observationally distinguishable, even though they give rise to the same background kinematics---see \cref{fig:dens,fig:ex} showing what kind of behaviours the example wavelets correspond to in both cases.
+We demonstrated also that the dynamics of the DE, or the gravitational ``constant'', led by the simplest wavelets, are even more nontrivial compared to the kinematics; for instance, the DE density can change sign in the past, accompanied by singularities in its EoS parameter.